AxelNennker/DroidLibIndy/README.md

-# Android Studio project to run the unit tests of libiny
+# Android Studio project to run the unit tests of libindy

 See [libindy](https://github.com/hyperledger/indy-sdk)